 How Old Does A Chicken Have To Be To Lay Eggs?

-Have you jumped on the bandwagon with the farm to table movement and bought chickens?
 You have the perfect coop, plenty of room for them to roam, and you are ready to start reaping the rewards.
 Unfortunately, it takes time and patience before you will collect those “golden” eggs.

 I am a chicken farmer, and I have learned the hard way that these little birds have a mind of their own.
 When it comes to raising chickens, you need plenty of patience and knowledge.
-With a bit of due diligence, you will be going to your coop and collecting fresh eggs before you know it.
+With a bit of due diligence, you will be going to your coop and collecting farm fresh eggs before you know it.

 Raising these birds is no different than any other pet.
 They need proper nutrition, medical care, love, and monitoring.
 If you are new to the world of birds, then one of the most asked questions is when do chickens start laying eggs?
 After all, isn’t that why you started this whole journey, to begin with?

-The Egg Timeline
+The Egg Laying Timeline

 The average bird will lay by the time they reach six months of age.
 However, some birds will lay sooner, and others will lay later.
 Many factors go into this equation.